-The SUNY Old Westbury Justice for Fraud Victims Project (JFVP) offers victims of fraud across Long Island support in their pursuit of restitution while also providing vital skill-building experience for students of the College.
+The SUNY Old Westbury Justice for Fraud Victims Project (JFVP) offers victims of fraud across Long Island support in their pursuit of restitution while also providing vital skill-building experience for SUNY Old Westbury students.

 JFVP’s goal is to assist victims of suspected financial fraud in cases where forensic investigative services are limited or too costly.
-With the assistance and oversight of Certified Fraud Examiners and other professionals, the students will become a force multiplier for victims in establishing the method by which a fraud was perpetrated and in quantifying the damages so the case can be prosecuted.
-At the same time, accounting students will obtain real world experience in the field of forensic accounting.
+With the assistance and oversight of Certified Fraud Examiners and other professionals, our students are a force multiplier as they establish the method by which the fraud was perpetrated and help quantify damages so the case can be prosecuted -- all while getting valuable real-world experience in the field of forensic accounting.

 CASES AND MENTORS NEEDED